 In a clinical pharmacology study, QT/QTc measurements were recorded in 31 patients at baseline (pre-treatment) and post-treatment.
-After one 28-day treatment cycle, at the time of maximum concentration of sorafenib, QTcB was prolonged by 4 ± 19 msec and QTcF by 9 ± 18 msec, as compared to placebo treatment at baseline.
-No subject showed a QTcB or QTcF >500 msec during the post-treatment ECG monitoring. (see "Special warnings and precautions for use").
+After one 28-day treatment cycle, at the time of maximum concentration of sorafenib, QTcB was prolonged by $4 \pm 19$ msec and QTcF by $9 \pm 18$ msec, as compared to placebo treatment at baseline.
+No subject showed a QTcB or QTcF >500 msec during the post-treatment ECG monitoring (see section 4.4).

-5.2 Pharmacokinetic Properties
+5.2 Pharmacokinetic properties